-Here you will find details of poems which were successful in competitions and of those published in magazines and anthologies in which my poems are featured, as well as my competition successes.
+Here you will find details of magazines and anthologies in which my poems are featured, as well as my competition successes.
 I also write short stories, reviews and non-fiction.
 My debut collection Another life was published by Oversteps Books in November 2016.
 A second collection Nothing serious, nothing dangerous will be published by Indigo Dreams Publishing in the second half of 2019.

 Poems – Competition successes